How to Grow Euonymus

 Euonymus are virtually trouble free but now and again a problem can arise.
 One of my web visitors sent this image to me asking for help to identify and deal with the infestation, and kindly let me use this image.

-Organic advice is to encourage predators, which is mainly ladybirds and the kidney lady bird but hard to find.
+Organic advice is to encourage predators, which are mainly ladybirds and the kidney lady bird but hard to find.
 You can scrape or brush them off.
 If repeated brushing off the leaves or if the infestation is severe, you may have to resort to a commercial pesticide to dispose of the infestation.
 There are some good organic spray which will require repeated application as their effect is short-lived.

 Euonymus is easy to grow, tough tolerant of all growing conditions, maintenance free definitely and a green wheelbarrow shrub.